Resolving Conflict in Decision-Making for Autonomous Driving: Altruism and Area of Conflict

 As an alternative to Pure Altruism we propose an alternative definition for the altruistic reward,

 In this case each agent $i$ has their own individual altruism coefficient, $\alpha_{i}$.
 Scaling agent $i$'s reward in parallel with agent $-i$'s allows for more flexible behaviours as compared with Pure Altruism; if $\alpha_{i}=0$ then the agent is wholly egoistic, if $\alpha_{i}=1$ then the agent is wholly altruistic.
-To avoid confusion we will refer to the \citet{andreoni1993} altruism as ``pure altruism" and our proposed definition as ``altruism".
+To avoid confusion we will refer to the \citet{andreoni1993} altruism as ``pure altruism'' and our proposed definition as ``altruism''.
+We refer to models that depend on a single interaction parameter(e.g. Pure Altruism, SVO, Altruism) as ``egoistic'' interactive models.

-Extensive previous and ongoing work has been dedicated to estimating reward functions and interactive parameters \citep{albrecht2016,albrecht2019,albrecht2020,Schwarting2019}.
-In this work we presume that the ``true" reward matrix $\{(r_{mn1},r_{mn2})\}_{0 < m \leq M, 0 < n \leq N}$, and altruism values $\alpha_1,\alpha_2$ are known to both agents.
+Extensive previous and ongoing work has been dedicated to estimating reward functions and interactive parameters \citep{albrecht2016,albrecht2019,albrecht2020,Schwarting2019,sadigh2016,landolfi2018,sun2018}.
+In this work we presume that the ``true'' reward matrix $\{(r_{mn1},r_{mn2})\}_{0 < m \leq M, 0 < n \leq N}$, and altruism values $\alpha_1,\alpha_2$ are known to both agents.
 Each agent can then, independently, construct the reward matrix $\{(r{*}_{mn1},r^{*}_{mn2})\}_{0 < m \leq M, 0 < n \leq N}$, which they will use to choose which intention to follow.